Skip to content

 How do you manage messaging during mergers and acquisitions?

-Audit both companies' positioning and messaging identifying overlaps and conflicts, develop unified positioning using best elements from both organizations, create transition messaging explaining combined value to existing clients.
-Plan phased rollout maintaining business continuity while introducing unified messaging to prevent post-M&A field confusion.
+Audit both companies' positioning and messaging to identify overlaps and conflicts before they surface in a sales call at the worst possible moment.
+Develop unified positioning using the best elements from both organizations, create transition messaging that explains combined value to existing clients who are already nervous, and plan a phased rollout that maintains business continuity while introducing unified messaging to prevent post-M&A field confusion that kills retention.

 Need help developing differentiated B2B messaging frameworks under board pressure?
 Contact The Starr Conspiracy to build a messaging hierarchy your sales team can use and your board will sign off on before your next board meeting.